ApeWorX/ape/docs/userguides/config.md

     version: 4.4.2
 ```

-To ignore files from dependency project, use the `exclude` field to specify glob patterns:
+To ignore files from a dependency project, use the `exclude` setting to specify glob patterns:

 ```yaml
 dependencies: